biopragmatics/curies.rs/lib/docs/docs/index.md

 ## ✨ CURIEs management

-- 📥 **Import converters** from JSON or JSON-LD context, with helper functions for popular converters, such as `get_obo_converter()`, or create a custom converter programmatically.
+- 📥 **Import converters** from JSON prefix maps or JSON-LD context, with helper functions for popular converters, such as `get_obo_converter()`, or create a custom converter programmatically.
 - 🔗 **Expand CURIEs** from their compressed form to URIs.
 - 🗜️ **Compress URIs** to CURIEs.